nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 10.md

 Mhmm.
 Alright.
 So at that point He's trying to hit us at least.
 No. He's just trying to hit me.

-No. He's attacking Carson.
+No. He's attacking Karsten.
 Oh.
 Not attacking everybody.
 He can't even attack everyone.

 He can.
 If he's rolling like that, I'm not sure.
 Alright.
 That is his turn.
 Albert, do you want to step in at this point or do you want to wait for the second?